 XVII.-Mental Diseases.

-A course of fifteen didactic lectures on the various forms of mental disease will be supplemented by clinical instruction by Dr. Moore at the Nova Scotia Hospital.

-Text Books: Stoddart, Craig.
+A course of fifteen didactic lectures on the various forms of mental disease will be given to fifth year students, supplemented by clinical instruction by Dr. Lawlor at the Nova Scotia Hospital, Text Books: Stoddart, Craig.

 XVIII.-Paediatrics.